Proiect-Colectiv-2021-Plate-Recognition/Plate-Recognition/README.md

 To run this on your machine download the latest release.
 Do also make sure you have all the dependencies installed & working.
 If you are building this and need help, let's catch up at milovanarsul at gmail dot com

+## Database integration
+This system is able to connect to a database and check if the recognized number plate maches any result in the database.
+> Dependencies
+> - XAMPP & MySQL inside phpMyadmin
+> - Download the database: (coming soon)
+> - Import
+> - Make sure to modify any database connections you might want to change.

+If you are building this and need help, let's catch up at milovanarsul at gmail dot com